View

 Empathy - the ability to understand another person’s emotions - is considered one of the crucial skills in any work space.
 As one of the intended program outcomes, building empathy is of great value to students, especially those in the Bonner Program or others who collaborate with diverse individuals and populations.
 The training guides (below) in this series are well designed for use in all group meetings in the Bonner Program, during cornerstone activities, as well as in campus-wide service and DEI contexts.
 The activities may be helpful for instilling the Bonner Common Commitments of Diversity and Community-Building as well.
 They are easy to implement, including by student leaders in the Bonner Leadership Team (BLT), staff, and faculty.
 Depending on the time available for the meeting, facilitators may use the entire series in a retreat format or select specific activities for a meeting.

 As discussed in "Student Development: Goals and Framework" section, reflection is crucial aspect of community engagement.
 It guides students to explore values and attributes towards community engagement; share fears, challenges, questions, and successes while working with communities; and find interconnections between education and service, and individual service and larger systemic issues.
-Here are a few reflection prompts that could be used to guide students through critical reflection process.
+The following resources can be used during one-on-one meetings, group meetings, as well as before-during-after service events.

 Guides: Capacity-Building Projects